MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 To learn more, go to [Power Platform regions](/power-platform/admin/regions-overview).

-### What are the limitations of Copilot for Power Automate during preview?
+### What are the limitations of Copilot in Power Automate during preview?

 - You can’t edit flows with the Copilot experience if your flow has any of the following flows capabilities:
     - A flow with AI Builder, SAP or Desktop flow connector.